 Biking in the Stevens Point Area

-The top trail in the area is the Green Circle Trail.
-This 27-mile trail loops through the region along the Wisconsin River, Plover River and through a diverse mix of habitat.
-The trail connects to more than 30 miles of additional trail to explore, including the 280-acre Schmeeckle Reserve, the Stevens Point Sculpture Park which mixes sculptures along a recreation trail and the Tomorrow River State Trail, a 24-mile crushed limestone trail stretching from Plover to Manawa.Header photo by Gary Barden Design at Standing Rocks Park
+Love to ride?
+Don't miss these top spots in the Stevens Point Area, starting with the Green Circle Trail.
+This 27-mile trail loops through the region along the Wisconsin River, Plover River, and through a diverse mix of habitats.
+Want to know what makes it even better?
+The trail connects to more than 30 miles of additional trail to explore, including the 280-acre Schmeeckle Reserve, the Stevens Point Sculpture Park which mixes sculptures along a recreation trail, and the Tomorrow River State Trail, a 28-mile crushed limestone trail stretching from Plover to Manawa.Header photo by Gary Barden Design at Standing Rocks Park

 Learn more about biking in the Stevens Point Area with Discover Wisconsin.